CartoDB/augor/README.md

 You'll want to run augmentation from the pipe provided by cerberus:

-    cat ../cerberus/pipe | ./augment.sh | psql -c 'COPY t FROM stdin WITH CSV'
+    cat ../cerberus/pipe | ./augment.sh | psql

 ## Benchmarks

-On an 8-core Macbook Pro, matching points to census tracts, augmenting, and piping into SQL runs at about 1800 rows per second.
+On an 8-core Macbook Pro, matching points to census tracts, augmenting, and piping into SQL runs at about 2400 rows per second.

-On a 32-core AWS compute-optimized instance, the same task runs at about 4800 rows per second.
+On a 36-core AWS compute-optimized instance, the same task runs at about 4800 rows per second.